naagaraa/mini-mvc-php-native/README.md

 ## Bug and problem
 if you working in linux or continue project using linux like ubuntu or kali, my project doesn't work IDK , i need knowledge about directory separator for both OS windows and linux, caused I develop this project used windows 10 single home. maybe if you develop in linux you will get problem, for know i can't help. cause my self don't know about that hahaha try solve your problem.

+if official documentation in indonesia have problem maybe next i will update

 ## Deployment
 on going